At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • crisis.

 The neuropsychic form is accompanied by emotional disturbances.
-Young women have a reduced mood background.
-In adulthood, aggressiveness and irritability become the leading sign.
+Young women experience low mood levels.
+In adulthood, aggressiveness and irritability become the leading symptom.

-The edematous form is accompanied by swelling of the legs, face, eyelids.
-Shoes become tight, rings don't fit well.
-Sensitivity to odors increases, bloating, skin itching appears.
+The edematous form is accompanied by swelling of the legs, face, and eyelids.
+Shoes become tight and rings don’t fit well.
+Sensitivity to odors increases, bloating and skin itching appear.
 Due to fluid retention, weight increases (by 500-1000 g).

-In the cephalgic form, the main symptom is a headache in the temples with spread to the orbit.
-It has a jerking, pulsating character, accompanied by dizziness, nausea and vomiting.
-Most of these women have changes in the pituitary gland.
+In the cephalgic form, the main symptom is headache in the temples spreading to the orbit.
+It has a twitching, pulsating character, accompanied by dizziness, nausea and vomiting.
+Most of these women show changes in the pituitary gland.

-The crisis form is manifested by sympathoadrenal attacks: blood pressure suddenly rises, pressing pain in the chest appears, fear of death.
-At the same time, a strong heartbeat, a feeling of numbness and coldness of the hands and feet are disturbing.
-The crisis usually occurs late in the day, ends with the release of urine in a large volume.
+The crisis form is manifested by sympathoadrenal attacks: blood pressure suddenly rises, pressing pain in the chest appears, and fear of death appears.
+At the same time, there is a strong heartbeat, a feeling of numbness and coldness in the hands and feet.
+The crisis usually occurs late in the day and ends with the release of urine in a large volume.
 This form is more often observed as an outcome of untreated previous variants.

 Flow

-The course of PMS in all patients is different.
+The course of PMS is different for all patients.
 For some, symptoms appear at the same time and stop with the onset of menstruation.
-In other patients, more and more signs are recorded over the years.
-The condition is normalized only after the end of menstrual bleeding.
-In the most severe cases, the symptoms persist even after the cessation of menstruation, and the period without complaints is gradually reduced.
+Other patients develop more and more symptoms over the years.
+The condition normalizes only after the end of menstrual bleeding.
+In the most severe cases, symptoms persist even after the cessation of menstruation, and the interval without complaints gradually decreases.
 In such a situation, a woman may even lose her ability to work.
-In some patients, cyclic ailments continue after the onset of menopause.
-There is a so-called transformed PMS.
+In some patients, cyclical ailments continue after menopause.
+The so-called transformed PMS occurs.

-The mild course of PMS is accompanied by the appearance of a small number of symptoms, mild malaise, without limiting the normal rhythm of life.
-In more severe situations, the signs of this condition affect family life, working capacity, conflicts with others may appear.
-In severe cases, especially during a crisis course, a woman cannot work and needs to issue a certificate of incapacity for work.
+A mild course of PMS is accompanied by the appearance of a small number of symptoms, mild malaise, without limiting the normal rhythm of life.
+In more severe situations, signs of this condition affect family life, performance, and conflicts with others may arise.
+In severe cases, especially during a crisis, a woman cannot work and needs to be issued a certificate of incapacity for work.

 Diagnostics

-PMS is a clinical diagnosis based on the analysis of symptoms, their severity, and the cyclical occurrence.
-An examination by a gynecologist is prescribed, the genital organs are performed.
+PMS is a clinical diagnosis based on an analysis of symptoms, their severity, and cyclical occurrence.
+An examination by a gynecologist is prescribed, and the genital organs are performed.
 For proper hormonal therapy, it is necessary to determine the level of sex and other hormones in the blood.

-The patient is consulted by a neurologist, if necessary - a psychiatrist, ophthalmologist, endocrinologist.
-She may be assigned to such studies as electroencephalography, computed tomography of the brain, ultrasound of the kidneys,.
+The patient is consulted by a neurologist, and, if necessary, by a psychiatrist, ophthalmologist, and endocrinologist.
+She may be prescribed tests such as electroencephalography, computed tomography of the brain, ultrasound of the kidneys, etc.

-Only after a comprehensive examination and observation, the gynecologist makes such a diagnosis and prescribes treatment.
+Only after a comprehensive examination and observation does a gynecologist make such a diagnosis and prescribe treatment.

 PMS treatment

 How to relieve premenstrual syndrome?
-To this end, the following scheme is recommended:
+For this purpose, the following scheme is recommended:

 • psychotherapy;